 This means someone can say a word correctly even if they cannot read the original alphabet.

 For global businesses, transliteration is important.
 It keeps names, places, and technical terms consistent across documents in many languages.
 Clear transliteration also reduces mistakes in official paperwork and digital systems.
-This guide explains how transliteration works and when your organization needs it.

 What Does Transliteration Mean?

 Transliteration is the process of writing a word from one alphabet or script using another alphabet.
-The goal is to match the sound of the original word as closely as possible.
+The goal of transliteration is to match the sound of the original word as closely as possible.
 Each sound or letter is replaced with the nearest equivalent in the new script.

 For example, the Russian word “Москва” becomes “Moskva” in Latin letters.
 The meaning does not change.
 But now English speakers can say the word even if they cannot read Cyrillic.